Drill Matching Bolt Holes

 Drill Perfect Matching Bolt Holes

 This is the easy way — when the situation allows you to do it.
-I’m sure many of you know and use this method already, so I apologize if the presentation is old news.
-However, if you don’t know it, then read on.
-It’s a great time saver and it helps you get just the right alignment as you drill matching bolt holes.
+I am sure many of you know and use this method already, so I apologize if the presentation is old news.
+However, if you do not know it, then read on.
+It is a great time saver and it helps you get just the right alignment as you drill matching bolt holes.

 The method works when you can put the two pieces together easy enough for drilling.
 The method does not work when the parts are obnoxious in size or some other thing that precludes the methods below.